Transfer Students | Undergraduate Admissions

 As a small private liberal arts university, Pacific University also considers qualified students for institutional need-based aid, awarded in the form of grants.
 To be considered for need-based financial aid, you will need to complete the Free Application for Federal Student Aid (FAFSA) form.
 You can apply for the FAFSA online.
 Send your FAFSA information to Pacific by using our institution code 003212.

 Explore our website further for additional information related to Financial Aid and Scholarships.

 Are you worried about which classes will transfer?
-Pacific accepts the AAOT(Oregon), DTA(Washington), LBRT (Hawaii), and IGETC and CSU - Breadth (California) associates degrees, as block transfer degrees fulfilling the majority of our general education core requirements.
+Pacific accepts the AAOT (Oregon), DTA (Washington), LBRT (Hawaii), and IGETC and CSU - Breadth (California) associate degrees, as block transfer degrees fulfilling the majority of our general education core requirements.
 Additionally, we maintain a number of transfer agreements with community colleges in Oregon and Hawaii.
-Connect with our Office of Academic Advising at email@example.com, for more specifics about how your classes will transfer and to request pre-transfer advising support.
+Connect with our Office of Academic Advising at firstname.lastname@example.org, for more specifics about how your classes will transfer and to request pre-transfer advising support.
 For more information about Academic Advising visit our Transfer Advising page.

 Transfer Evaluation and Registration

 Transcripts are evaluated in two stages.
 An initial evaluation is completed after a student has been admitted.
 This initial evaluation will show how many credits will transfer to Pacific.
 A final transcript evaluation is completed after the student has confirmed their enrollment by paying their $400 general enrollment deposit.
 This final transcript evaluation will show how the classes transferred.
 Registration occurs, for deposited students, on a rolling basis after final official transcripts have been evaluated and academic advisors have been assigned (typically during the months of June - August for fall starters, and in January for spring starters).
 The Advising Center can also help you plan your course of study in light of your transfer credits.